Grow closer to your pet with the HAPPi 5-Day Challenge on the myPurina app.Download App

 If your dog shows aggression toward people or other dogs while out on walks, keep him on a leash and consider training your dog to wear a muzzle when you are outdoors or in public.

 Dogs who are difficult to control while on a leash, should get their exercise and play in a fenced-in yard.
-Work on your reward-based training and give him lots of mental stimulation through enrichment activites and games.
+Work on your reward-based training and give him lots of mental stimulation through enrichment activities and games.
 This will help work some energy off and improve your bond in a safe space until a behaviorist can help you.

 Aggression Toward Visitors